MdAman555/Hospitality-Analysis-Dashboard/README.md

 Example:
 AtliQ Grands owns multiple five-star hotels across India.
 They have been in the hospitality Industry for the past 20 years.
-Due to strategic moves from the other competitors and ineffective decision-making in management, AtliQ Grand is losing its market share and revenue in the luxury/business hotels category.
+Due to strategic moves from the other competitors and ineffective management decision-making, AtliQ Grand is losing its market share and revenue in the luxury/business hotels category.
 As a strategic move, the managing director of AtliQ Grands wanted to incorporate"Business and Data intelligence" to regain their market share and revenue.
 However, they do not have an in-house data analytics team to provide them with these insights.